-SU320CSX-12.5B Small SWaP 320 x 128 SWIR
+SU320CSX-12.5B Small SWaP 320 x 256 SWIR

-SU320CSX-12.5B Small SWaP 320 x 128 NIR/SWIR

 This manual pertains to both the enclosed and the OEM (open-frame) versions of the CSX.
 The software commands and optical / electrical interfaces are identical between the enclosed and OEM versions, while the physical dimensions are unique.
 Some shipping and accounting documents may also refer to the camera similar to SU320CB-12.5B-ENC-FH-STD-[sequence].

 Designed for laboratory, factory, or military field use, the CSX camera features a high sensitivity imager which includes a single-stage TEC for thermal stabilization at high operating temperature setpoints, allowing a very stable Non Uniformity Correction (NUC) set to produce high quality imagery.
-The optical sensitivity ranges from 0.9 µm. to 1.7 µm for the standard InGaAs camera, and from <0.7 µm to 1.7 µm for the NIR/SWIR InGaAs camera.
+The optical sensitivity ranges from 0.9 µm. to 1.7 µm.

 The focal plane array (FPA) produces a video signal digitized with a resolution of 12 bits or greater using an onboard analog-to-digital converter.
 The user can select to process the digitized data using non-uniformity corrections (NUCs).
 The NUCs compensate for exposure time, dark current, and gain tolerances.